kyverno/chainsaw/website/docs/tests/with-test-steps.md

 It also comes with a `spec` section used to declaratively represent the [step operations](what-is-a-test.md#operations) and other configuration elements belonging to the step being defined:

-- **Timeout**: Sets how long the test step should run before being considered failed due to a timeout.
+- **Timeout**: Dictates how long the test step should run before being marked as failed due to a timeout.
+- **Delete**: Points out resources that need to be removed before this step gets executed.
+It ensures the desired state of the environment before the step runs.
+- **Apply**: Denotes the Kubernetes resources or configurations that should be applied at this stage.
+- **Assert**: Specifies the conditions that must be true for the step to pass.
+Essentially, it's where you set your expectations.
+- **Error**: Lists the expected errors for this step.
+This is vital for cases where certain errors are anticipated and should be treated as part of the expected behavior.
 - **SkipDelete**: Determines if the resources created by the step should be preserved post-execution.
-- **Delete**: Identifies resources to be removed before this step's execution.
-It ensures the desired state of the environment before the step runs.
-- **Apply**: Marks the Kubernetes resources or configurations to apply at this stage.
-- **Assert**: Outlines conditions that must be met for the step to pass.
-- **Error**: Details expected errors for this step, treating anticipated errors as expected behavior.
 - **Exec**: Lists commands or scripts that must be run as part of this test step.
 - **OnFailure**: Specifies actions to undertake in case of a step failure.